Filled Map in Power BI

 • Legend: Specify the Column that sub-divides the Location data.
 Something like Territory, Country, Region, or Continent

-• Latitude and Longitude: If your data has latitude and longitude information, then you can use them to get the exact location.
+• Latitude and Longitude: If your data has latitude and longitude information, you can use them to get the exact location.

-• Size: Specify the Column that represents the Bubbles size.
+• Size: Specify the Column that represents the Bubble’s size.

 • Color Saturation: Any Numeric value that decides the color of the bubble.